Powell and 3 other nominees to Fed posts clear Senate panel - NewsBreak

 Biden is expected to nominate another candidate to fill the Fed board's empty slot.

-Powell was approved on a 23-1 vote, with only Sen. Elizabeth Warren, Democrat from Massachusetts, voting no. Warren has objected to Powell’s support for measures that she argues have weakened the Fed’s oversight of large banks.
-She previously to lead the Fed.
+Powell was approved on a 23-1 vote, with only Sen. Elizabeth Warren, Democrat from Massachusetts, voting no. Warren has objected to Powell's support for measures that she argues have weakened the Fed's oversight of large banks.
+She previously called Powell a "dangerous man" to lead the Fed.

 Sen. Sherrod Brown, an Ohio Democrat who chairs the committee, said Powell "has been a reliable voice and steady hand through this crisis.
 He’s earned the opportunity to lead the Fed as chair.”